-The program consists of Aquatic Species at Risk (Newfoundland and the Labrador Straits); Marine Bird Conservation (Quebec North Shore); Next Generation's Conservation Leaders (Newfoundland and Labrador); and Conservation and Stewardship (Maritimes).
+The program consists of Aquatic Species at Risk (Newfoundland and the Labrador Straits); Marine Bird Conservation (Quebec North Shore); Leadership in Conservation (Newfoundland and Labrador); and Conservation and Stewardship (Maritimes).

 THE SOUNDS CONSERVANCY MARINE PROGRAM

 The Sounds Conservancy Marine Program provides research grants to marine researchers affiliated with leading universities and organizations in New England.
 Each year, Staff amend and update an extensive electronic publication, which archives the program's research over the last 25 years; and facilitate webinars and convene meetings through the program's interactive website.